ibireme/yyjson/README.md

     * high instruction level parallelism
     * excellent branch predictor
     * low penalty for misaligned memory access
-* A modern compiler with good optimization.
+* A modern compiler with good optimizer.

-# Building
+# Build and test

 ### Manually
 Just copy `yyjson.h` and `yyjson.c` to your project and start using it.